Click Here for Our Recommended Antivirus for Your Device

 What is Taekwondo?

-Taekwondo refers to an empty hand martial art form which originated in Korea.
+Taekwondo refers to an empty-hand martial art form that originated in Korea.

 It is distinguished from other martial arts by its sweeping kicks, emphatic punches, and high speed.

-KTA or the Korean Taekwondo Association is considered the oldest taekwondo governing body.
-It was formed in 1959 by the 9 original martial art schools of Korea, known as kwans.
+KTA, or the Korean Taekwondo Association, is considered the oldest taekwondo governing body.
+It was formed in 1959 by Korea’s 9 original martial art schools, known as kwans.

-In 1966 General Choi Hong Hi founded the ITF or International Taekwon-Do Federation which is the international governing body of taekwondo.
+In 1966, General Choi Hong Hi founded the ITF or International Taekwon-Do Federation, the international taekwondo governing body.

-Points are given for each kick delivered to the side and front of the head and punches to the body or the head of the opponent.
+Points are given for each kick delivered to the side and front of the head and punches to the opponent’s body or head.

 The uniform of taekwondo is known as dobok.
-Dobok is a loose-fit white pants and jacket.
-The proficiency of taekwondo is identified by the color of the belt.
+Dobok is loose-fit white pants and jacket.
+The color of the belt identifies proficiency in taekwondo.
 Each color of the belt presents each level of taekwondo ability.

 What is Karate?

-Karate is another well-known martial art which originated in Japan.
+Karate is another well-known martial art that originated in Japan.
 The word is derived from two words- “kara” and “te” which mean “empty” and “hand” respectively.

 Karate refers to fighting without the help of any weapon which is fought in an empty hand.
 In karate, the full body is used to defend and attack the opponent.